 Each semester the Research Methods students present their research projects and celebrate with refreshments.
 This semester’s symposium was held at the end of the spring semester.
 Students interested in signing up to participate in research studies can click on this link: https://ursinus.sona-systems.com/.

 The Celebration of Student Achievement (held annually near the end of the spring semester) was held on April 19th.
-All students are encouraged to present their research, posters, etc. See our 2017 COSA gallery of photos on this page.
+All students are encouraged to present their research, posters, etc. See our 2019 COSA gallery of photos on this page.
 Need assistance?
 Contact the department secretary, Carol Royce at email@example.com.
-CoSA 2018 will be held on April 19, 2018!
+The CoSA 2020 date will be announced as we approach spring of 2020.

 Students are encouraged to sign up for research and there are various opportunities available each semester.
 Students are encouraged to speak with any of our Psychology or Neuroscience faculty and inquire what research they are currently working on as well as what research they will be working on in the future.
 Handouts are available in the department for students to review as they plan their next semester.